l30nard0/mif/doc/readme.txt

 simultaneously.
 The only requirement is that the application is running within a proper network namespace while obtaining a socket.

-Non-PvD aware clients operate as before.
+PvD unaware clients operate as before.
 Although they are not able to use PvD API to select a certain PvD, they can still be forced to use a specific PvD by starting them in a network namespace associated with that PvD.
 To run a program within a given namespace, it should be started with: